-On April 5, 2022, the Company announced the results from interim analyses of its Ardent Phase 2b clinical trial of tovinontrine (IMR-687) in patients with sickle cell disease ("SCD") and Forte Phase 2b clinical trial of tovinontrine in patients with B-thalassemia.
-Based on the data generated by these interim analyses, the Company decided to discontinue the Ardent and Forte trials as well as the further development of tovinontrine in SCD and B-thalassemia.
+On April 5, 2022, the Company announced the results from interim analyses of its Ardent Phase 2b clinical trial of tovinontrine (IMR-687) in patients with sickle cell disease ("SCD") and Forte Phase 2b clinical trial of tovinontrine in patients with \(\mathbb{E}\)-thalassemia.
+Based on the data generated by these interim analyses, the Company decided to discontinue the Ardent and Forte trials as well as the further development of tovinontrine in SCD and \(\mathbb{E}\)-thalassemia.
 The Company also decided to discontinue development of tovinontrine in heart failure with preserved ejection fraction, as well as its development plans with respect to IMR-261.
 In connection with these events, the Company's Board of Directors approved a reduction in workforce designed to substantially reduce the Company's operating expenses while it undertakes a comprehensive assessment of its strategic options to maximize stockholder value.
-The Company estimates that it will incur total expenses relating to the Workforce Reduction of approximately \$2.1 million, which is comprised of notice and employee severance and retention payments.
+The Workforce Reduction was completed as of September 30, 2022 and the Company incurred approximately \(\frac{5}{2}\).1 million of expenses comprised of notice and employee severance and retention payments.